42xel/BAPL2/README.md

 In addition to serving as optional (and sometimes mandatory) separators, semicolons are used for comments.

-* A semicolons as the first character of a line is the start of a pure comment.
+* A semicolon as the first character of a line is the start of a pure comment.
-* A semicolons after an expression, on the same line, is an expression separator and the start of a comment
+* A semicolon after an expression, on the same line, is an expression separator and the start of a comment
-* A semicolons preceded only by space on its line is undefined behaviour, meaning I know what it does and want it the other way, so don't use it for now.
+* A semicolon preceded only by space on its line is undefined behaviour, meaning I know what it does and want it the other way.

-In a sense, semicolons as separator have the lowest priority, they separate only fully formed expressions.
+In a sense, semicolons as separators have the lowest priority, they separate only fully formed expressions.

 Comments are delimited as follow :